sholtta/TechBBS-CPU-alert/README.md

 # TechBBS-Telegram-alert
- Python script for scraping TechBBS marketplace and sending alerts for wanted CPUs via Telegram bot.
+ Python script for scraping TechBBS marketplace and sending alerts for wanted CPUs and GPUs via Telegram bot.

 # Setting up environment
 Python virtual environment is recommended for using this script.
 To create Python virtual environment, run the following command inside the repository folder: